Showing posts with label Data Guard Broker. Show all posts

 Thursday, September 7, 2023

-Syntax for switching over a container databases using data guard broker
+Syntax for switching over a container database using data guard broker

 Here I am switching over a container database called cdb, to the standby server which is running a container database with unique name cdb_stby1.